-Further information on specific requirements is available from the Office of Admissions.
+Further information on specific requirements is available from the Office of Admissions or the Nursing Department.

-Acceptance to Professional Pilot Program
+Acceptance to Professional Pilot Program - Douglas Campus

 The Professional Pilot program requires a personal interview prior to acceptance to the program.
 Applicants must complete all appropriate requirements for admission to the college.
 Upon receipt of the Letter of Admission, applicants for this program should make arrangements for a personal interview.
 Contact: